by Allyn Jackson

 Jackson: How did you make the connection with the museums?

-Daubechies: 9 That produced enough results that people then came with more questions., who is an engineer at Cornell, has always been interested in art and noticed that they didn’t use image processing.
+Daubechies: Rick Johnson, who is an engineer at Cornell, has always been interested in art and noticed that they didn’t use image processing.
 So he brokered a deal with the Van Gogh Museum, saying that if they made data available, he would find image processing teams who could show what they can do with that data.
-So we got data about Van Gogh’s paintings and tried to analyze things like brushwork, composition, and color choices.
+So we got data about Van Gogh’s paintings and tried to analyze things like brushwork, composition, and color choices.9 That produced enough results that people then came with more questions.

 I really feel you can find almost everywhere interesting questions on which a mathematical approach has interesting things to say.
 You want to find the essential bones of the problem, to find the skeleton of it.